KasparEtter/ef1p/pages/email/email.md

 Since we focussed on how an email gets to its recipient so far, this aspect has been grayed out in the above [architecture diagrams](#simplified-architecture).
 In most cases, the client has to submit the same message twice:
-Once to the outgoing mail server for delivery [without the `Bcc` field](#bcc-removal) and once to the incoming mail server for mailbox synchronization with the `Bcc` recipients.
+Once to the outgoing mail server for delivering the message to the recipients, and once to the incoming mail server for updating the sent folder.

 <figure markdown="block">
 {% include_relative generated/simplified-architecture-double-submission.embedded.svg %}